 - An estimated 1 in 70 people carry the genes associated with albinism.

 Albinism is an inherited disease characterized by a substantially lower rate of melanin production.

 Melanin is the pigment responsible for the color of the skin, hair, and eyes.

-In general, but not always, people with albinism have lighter colored skin and hair than the other members of their family or ethnic group.
+People with albinism often have lighter colored skin and hair than the other members of their family or ethnic group.
+Vision problems are common.

-Because melanin normally protects the skin from UV (ultraviolet) damage, people with the disorder are more sensitive to sun exposure and have an increased risk of skin cancer.
+Melanin normally protects the skin from UV (ultraviolet) damage, so people with albinism are more sensitive to sun exposure.
+There is an increased risk of skin cancer.

-The primary symptoms of albinism can be split into the following four categories:
+The primary symptoms of albinism can affect the skin, hair, eye color, and vision.

 As the individual ages, their hair color may slowly darken.

 This can also change with age and varies from very light blue to brown.